UCL-ION-python-course-2025/guess-the-number/for_loops.md

 > Why `0` first?
 Surely it should be `1` -> `5`, not `0` -> `4`?

-Afraid not.
 Starting with 0 is convention in Python.
-Just the way it is.
 So `range(66)` has `66` elements, but the highest is `65`.

 ### MOAR EXAMPLES